You can set type attributes before you enter characters or reset them to change the appearance of selected characters in a type layer.

 You can access additional commands and options in the Character panel menu.
 To use this menu, click the triangle in the upper right corner of the panel.

-Specify type size
+Specify type size and color

 The type size determines how large the type appears in the image.